Artist Profiles: Carlos Núñez

 Carlos Núñez – Photo by Daniela Dacorso

-Thoruhgout his career playing the gaita (Galician bagpipe) Carlos Núñez , a charismatic piper from Spain’s northwestern coast has collaborated frequently with the Chieftains, Ry Cooder, and Sinead O’Connor.
+Thoruhgout his career playing the gaita (Galician bagpipe) Carlos Núñez , a charismatic piper from Spain’s northwestern coast, has collaborated frequently with the Chieftains, Ry Cooder, and Sinead O’Connor.
 Carlos Núñez tours with a dynamic ensemble that fuses individual and ensemble playing with bouzouki, Spanish guitar, dancing fiddle, and passionate whistles.

-Núñez began his international career at the age of 13 as soloist with the Lorient Festival Orchestra.
+Núñez began his international career at the age of 13 as a soloist with the Lorient Festival Orchestra.
 There he won the Macallan Trophy three years in a row for his performance on the gaita, an instrument he took up at the age of eight.
 Discovered there by The Chieftains, Núñez first collaborated with the Celtic superstars on the soundtrack to Treasure Island in 1989.
-Since then he has been a guest on several of their albums, including the Grammy award winners The Long Black Veil and Santiago.
+Since then, he has been a guest on several of their albums, including the Grammy Award winners The Long Black Veil and Santiago.
 Núñez himself was the inspiration for Santiago, The Chieftains’ own exploration of Galician music.

 Núñez also received classical training on the recorder at the Royal Conservatory of Madrid, but would not be swayed from his first love, the Galician musical tradition.